We believe that sharing a meal and personal stories is a delicious opportunity for cultural exchange

 The aim of the Food Business Accelerator is to remove barriers to food entrepreneurship across the state of Connecticut through training, network-building, and access to resources.
 We work to create economic opportunity for all, increase leadership by people-of-color and immigrant food entrepreneurs, and strengthen our local food system by linking rising food entrepreneurs and farmers.
 We are seeking food entrepreneurs who have recently launched or are working toward launching a food business (such as a food truck, catering company, or food product line).

 To Apply: Applications are due on October 15, and are available in Arabic and Spanish.

 WHAT WE DO

-We host cooking demonstrations, hands-on cooking classes, and supper club meals, all led by resettled refugees and immigrants from around the world, including Afghanistan, Sudan, Syria, Iraq, Eritrea, Colombia, Cuba, Iran, Rwanda and the Democratic Republic of the Congo.
+We host cooking demonstrations, hands-on cooking classes, and supper club meals, all led by resettled refugees and immigrants from around the world, including Afghanistan, Sudan, Syria, Iraq, Colombia, Mexico and the Democratic Republic of the Congo.